Why Do Players Compare Lotto Plus 1 and Lotto Plus 2?

 -

-Track hot and cold numbers
+Treat hot and cold numbers as history

 -